gutenbergtools/gutenbergsite/site/help/volunteers_faq.md

 collection, or in process by other volunteers.
 Use the [Collection Development Policy](/policy/collection_development.html) to guide you on eligibility.
+- Obtain scans of the book.
+This may be done using your own scanner, or there might be online scans available.
+Scans must come from the exact same print edition as your copyright clearance.
 - Obtain a copyright clearance for the printed book.
 Usually this is based on scanned title page and verso page demonstrating the printed book was published more than 95 years ago.
 See the [Copyright How-To](/help/copyright.html).
-- Obtain scans of the book.
-This may be done using your own scanner, or there might be online scans available for reuse.
-Scans must come from the exact same print edition as your copyright clearance.
 - Perform optical character recognition (OCR) on the scans, to make an approximate representation of the book in plain text.
+Depending on the quality and availability of OCR, you may choose to "type in" all or part of a text.
 - Proofread, proofread, proofread: "Fix" the OCR output by carefully fixing any errors it made.
-Remove page headers & footers.
+Remove page headers and footers.
 De-hyphenate.
 Add back italics or other formatting.
+- Format: a text version of your book is almost always required.
+UTF-8 encoding is preferred.
+An HTML version is also required if there are any images present, if only a cover.
-- Format: Generate valid and well-formed HTML source.
+For HTML, generate valid and well-formed HTML source.
 Different tools are available for this, and usually involve editing the HTML source code directly.
-Note that many tools produce convoluted, non-standard, or non-valid HTML, which can be very difficult to clean up for Project
-Gutenberg: poor HTML is not accepted, even if it is valid.
+Note that many tools produce convoluted, non-standard, or non-valid HTML.
+Poor HTML is not accepted, even if it is valid.
+Your submitted HTML and text should be ready-to-post as submitted.
 - Check, and recheck.
 The upload site has various tools, including to test proper conversion to derived formats.
-- Upload your work, using the copyright clearance key generated earlier.
+- Upload your work using the copyright clearance key obtained earlier.
+The "Preview Submission" capability during upload runs several tests; review those results before choosing "Submit eBook."
-- Coordinate with the Project Gutenberg production volunteers (known as "whitewashers," after the Mark Twain book) on final formatting and presentation.
+- A Project Gutenberg production volunteer (known as a "whitewasher," after the Mark Twain book) will check your upload prior to posting.
+Uploads with major problems
+(invalid HTML/CSS, non-working or incorrect links, etc.) will be rejected and must be corrected by the submitter.
 - Once the eBook is added to the Project Gutenberg collection, confirm it is appearing correctly, and all metadata are correct.
 - If possible, stay in touch into the future.
 If we receive errata reports that require access to source material, or are stylistic or subjective in nature, we might get in touch to discuss potential changes.